gos-k/cl-debug-time/README.markdown

 # cl-debug-time - time measurement library for performance bug

 cl-debug-time is a time measurement library for Common Lisp.
-If you add an annotation before a code with performance bug, you can get the execution time.
+If you add an annotation before a code with performance bug, you can get the execution time to *trace-output*.

 ## Usage